UnrealArtOptimization/minimal-mistakes/book/profiling/passes.md

 ## What is a rendering pass

-Let's begin with explaining what do we call a "pass" in the rendering pipeline.
+Let's begin with explaining what do we call a _pass_ in the rendering pipeline.
 A pass is a set of draw calls (be sure to read [what they are]({{ site.baseurl }}{% link book/profiling/index.md %})) executed on the GPU.
 They are grouped together by the function they have in the pipeline, like rendering transparent meshes or doing post processing.
 This organization is done for convenience and to ensure proper order of execution - as some passes may need the output of a particular previous pass.

 Passes render geometry -- a.k.a meshes.
 This can mean 3D models in your scene or even just a single full-screen quad, as is the case with post processing.
 The output of most passes looks quite alien when you [extract it]({{ site.baseurl }}{% link book/profiling/external.md %}).
 Depth calculation or shadow projection don't look like your familiar textured scenes.
 Actually, only the base pass and translucency use the full materials we set up in the editor.
 Most other passes perform their tasks without them, using their own specialized shaders instead.